pancakeswap/pancake-info-api/documentation.md

 ## `/orderbook/:pair`

-Returns simulated orderbook data for the given PancakeSwap V2 pair.
+Returns simulated orderbook data for the given PancakeSwap pair.
-Since PancakeSwap has a continuous orderbook, fixed amounts in an interval are chosen for bids and asks, and prices are derived from the PancakeSwap V2 formula (accounting for both slippage and fees paid to LPs).
+Since PancakeSwap has a continuous orderbook, fixed amounts in an interval are chosen for bids and asks, and prices are derived from the PancakeSwap formula (accounting for both slippage and fees paid to LPs).
-Results are edge cached for 15 minutes.

 ### Request